jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes.
 The name of the :ref:`method<functions>` is sort_ and I gave it a list_ that is sorted

-* I change the list_ to see what happens when it is not sorted
+* I change the list_ to see what happens when it is NOT sorted

   .. code-block:: python
     :lineno-start: 133